TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

-Unsigned concurrencies are treated as gaps between separate routes unless the concurrency follows a single route between splits in the same county
+Unsigned concurrencies are treated as gaps between separate routes unless the concurrency follows a single route between splits in the same county.

 Instead of Alternate, Business, Truck, or Spur banners, auxiliary routes are posted with suffixes (i.e. AR 00 Business = "AR 00B").
 Route names for these auxiliary routes follow the same convention (AR00B instead of AR00Bus, with or without city label).
-Signage for some spurs is "Spur #S": this is treated as a bannerless #S (similar situation with at least one truck route)
+Signage for some spurs is "Spur #S": this is treated as a bannerless #S (similar situation with at least one truck route).

 Notes: